chernolabs/forensIT/README.md

 # Obtaining the minimal genotype ensemble

-In the following code segment, several variables are defined and a simulation of minimal ensembles of genotypes is performed.

 The variable testIDs is assigned the value 2, representing the test individual(s) that will be included in the simulation.